sameer/spuri_io/blog/Enumerating Lattice Points in a Hypersphere.md

 ## Licensing

-The method is dual licensed under the Apache and MIT Licenses.
+The method and provided Mathematica code is dual licensed under the Apache and MIT Licenses.